AdobeDocs/experience-platform.en/help/rtcdp/privacy/iab/dataset-preparation.md

 | `xdm:gdprApplies` | A boolean value indicating whether or not the GDPR applies to this customer.
 Defaults to false if not included. |
 | `xdm:containsPersonalData` | A boolean value indicating whether or not the consent update contains personal data.
 Defaults to false if not included. |

-In addition to a

-### Add privacy mixins to schemas
+## Create customer consent schemas {#create-schemas}

 In the Platform UI, click **[!UICONTROL Schemas]** in the left navigation to open the *[!UICONTROL Schemas] workspace*.
-From the **[!UICONTROL Browse]** tab, create a new schema based on the **XDM ExperienceEvent class**, or select an existing ExperienceEvent-based schema to modify.
+From the **[!UICONTROL Browse]** tab, create a new schema based on the **XDM Individual Profile class**.
+If you wish to track consent preference changes over time, you must also create a separate schema based on the **XDM ExperienceEvent class**.

->[!NOTE] If you have not created or edited an XDM schema before, follow the tutorial on [creating a schema](../../../xdm/tutorials/create-schema-ui.md) to familiarize yourself with the process before returning to this guide.
+>[!NOTE] If you have existing XDM schemas that you want to use to capture consent data instead, you can edit those schemas instead of creating new ones.

+The sections below explain how to add the appropriate consent mixins for each schema.

-#### Add privacy mixin to an [!DNL XDM Individual Profile] schema
+### Add privacy mixin to an [!DNL XDM Individual Profile] schema {#add-profile-mixin}

 Within the Schema Editor for your [!DNL XDM Individual Profile] schema, click **[!UICONTROL Add]** within the *[!UICONTROL Mixins]* section on the left side of the canvas.

-#### Add privacy mixin to an XDM ExperienceEvent schema
+### Add privacy mixin to an XDM ExperienceEvent schema {#add-event-mixin}

+>[!NOTE] This step is optional.
+If you do not wish to track customer consent changes over time, you can skip to the next section on [creating datasets based on your privacy schemas](#datasets).

 Within the Schema Editor for your XDM ExperienceEvent schema, click **[!UICONTROL Add]** within the *[!UICONTROL Mixins]* section on the left side of the canvas.